ezequiel-migueles/ezequiel-migueles/README.md

 - Frontend (webpage design and JS)
 - Automated tests (including TDD, e2e)
 - Data visualization
-- And more specifically, the tools I use.

 ### I’m currently learning more about 🌱